dravidshankar/Data-Science-using-Azure-GD-Goenka/README.md

 Packet flood detection in switching networks can be accomplished using machine learning algorithms.
 The idea is to use machine learning to identify abnormal network behavior, such as a high volume of incoming packets from a single source.
 The machine learning algorithm can then determine if this behavior is indicative of a network attack, such as a packet flood.
 This can be achieved through training the algorithm on a dataset of normal network traffic, and then using the learned patterns to detect anomalies in real-time.

 Expected Solution/Approach:
-1.Data Collection and Dataset Preparation: The dataset may be downloaded from the following [here](https://drive.google.com/file/d/1lwiUwCflAjqFyEdVbT6-rDW5q3VVddJf/view?usp=share_link)
+1.Data Collection and Dataset Preparation: The dataset may be downloaded from [here](https://drive.google.com/file/d/1lwiUwCflAjqFyEdVbT6-rDW5q3VVddJf/view?usp=share_link)